okta/okta-react/README.md

 ### Migrating from 4.x to 5.x

-From version 5.0, the Security component requires prop [restoreOriginalUri](#restoreoriginaluri).
+From version 5.0, the Security component explicitly requires prop [restoreOriginalUri](#restoreoriginaluri).
 Example of implementation of this callback for `react-router`:

 ```jsx
 import { Security } from '@okta/okta-react';